NethServer/dev/developer-manual/create_interface_module.rst

  ejabberd (XMPP)
  ================

- Ejabberd is a chat server that implements the XMPP protocol, it supports TLS on standard XMPP ports (5222 or 5223).
+ ejabberd is an instant messaging server that implements the XMPP protocol, it uses:

+  - For C2S:
+  -- STARTTLS: 5222/TCP port (by default)
+  -- TLS: 5223/TCP port (optional)

+  - For S2S (XMPP Federation):
+  -- STARTTLS: 5269/TCP port

- The chat server uses system users to login.
+ This server uses system users to login.

 More examples